eugenia1984/english/glossary.md

 - **module**: refers to a unit or section of a course or training program.
 For example: `The new module on cybersecurity will be added next week.` -> Here, module refers to a specific part of the training focused on cybersecurity.

+- **more than ever before**: means that something is happening now at a higher level or frequency than at any previous time.
+It emphasizes that there has been an increase or improvement over what happened in the past.
+For example: `She practices coding more than ever before.` -> This means that she is practicing coding now more frequently or intensely than she did in the past.

 - **most**: is often used to show the highest degree or the greatest amount of something.
 For instance, ``Out of all my hobbies, I enjoy reading the most`` means that you might have many hobbies, but reading is your favorite.

 - **most of the time**: means usually or very often.